Clinical Supervision

 What theories or modalities inform your clinical practice?

 I consider myself an integrative therapist, and I incorporate multiple modalities into my work with individuals depending on their unique needs and preferences.
-The modalities that I’ve found to be the most helpful to my clients throughout the years include Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), and mindfulness, somatic and compassion focused practices.
+The modalities that I’ve found to be the most helpful to my clients throughout the years include Internal Family Systems (IFS), Eye Movement Reprocessing and Desensitization (EMDR) and mindfulness, somatic and compassion focused practices.
 Music may or may not be incorporated into these modalities, depending on the needs and interests of the client.
 Regardless of the specific modality I am using, I always consider the impact of trauma.
-I am currently completing my Level 1 EMDR training and have seen positive results as I begin to offer this evidence-based treatment in sessions.
+I am a certified EMDR therapist through EMDRIA, IFS Level 1 trained, completing my IFS Level 2 training in May 2026.

 How is supervision with you different from the supervision I’m getting at my place of employment?